k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 The following task actions are supported by TDM:

 - **Extract** - extracts the selected entities and/or Reference tables from the selected source environment.
-The data can be saved in Fabric for later use. use.
+The data can be saved in Fabric for a later use.
 - **Generate** - generates synthetic entities.
-The entities can be saved in Fabric for later use
+The entities can be saved in Fabric for a later use.
 - **Load** - provisions  the selected entities and/or Reference tables to the selected target environment.
 - **Delete** - deletes the selected entities from the target environment.
 - **Reserve** - reserves the selected entities in the target environment.